forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-development-model.md

 - Right-click a manifest, a source file, or a directory in the Visual Studio Code explorer.
 Select **SFDX: Delete from Project and Org**.
 - Right-click a file that’s open in the editor, and select **SFDX: Delete This from Project and Org**.
-- In a source file that’s open in the editor, open the command palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS) and run **SFDX: Delete from Project and Org**.
+- With a source file open in the editor, open the command palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS) and run **SFDX: Delete from Project and Org**.